 "I see."

-After that, the dinner that had been brought out was eaten.
+After that, he ate the dinner that was brought out.

-Seto said nothing, but that was, as ever, normal operation.
+Seto said nothing, but that, too, was standard operation.

-And this time he didn't go alone — he called Yugi, Joey, and Tristan.
+And this time, not alone: he called Yugi, Joey, and Tristan.

-The four of them queued together, received their orders together, and sat in a row on a bench in the shopping district together.
+The four of them stood in line, the four of them took their orders, and the four of them sat in a row on a bench in the shopping district.

-Yugi ate in silence, then said "it's good."
-"Simple, but you never get tired of it."
+Yugi ate in silence, but said, "It's good."
+"It's plain, but you don't get tired of it."

 Tristan said.